outaagunga/documentation/writing_guide.md

 ## Turning Point or Resolution
 How they overcome it or find hope.
+> Describe a moment or action where the characters either **successfully overcame** their primary challenge or found a significant source of **hope and direction**.
+Use a short anecdote or quote to illustrate this turning point.

 ## Reflective Ending
 Wrap with a quote or insight that lingers.